TaitoUnited/wordpress-template/README.md

 * [node.js](https://nodejs.org/)
 * [taito-cli](https://github.com/TaitoUnited/taito-cli#readme)

-## Important
+## Workflow

-It is recommended to do most modifications in local dev environment first.
+It is recommended to do most modifications in local or staging environment first.
 Use the production environment only for making frequent live modifications like creating new blog posts and managing users.

-If the production database contains some confidential data like personally identifiable information of customers, you should never take a full database dump of production data for development purposes.
-Or if you do, data should anonymized carefully.
-However, if most modifications are made in local development environment and committed to git, there should be no need for production data at all.
-You can use the staging environment to make sure that the modifications made in local development environment work also with the current production data.

 ## Upgrading WordPress

 Upgrade WordPress version both in `docker-compose.yaml` and in `scripts/heml.yaml`.
 Push the change to different environment branches.
-Use the staging environment to check that the upgrade doesn't break anything, before pushing the change to production.
+Check that the upgrade doesn't break anything before pushing it to master branch.

 ## Local development

-> Try to synchronize your work with other developers to avoid conflicts.
-You can easily overwrite changes of another developer when you push your local database changes to git.

-> Support for remote development environment might be coming later (see README_remote.md)
+> It is recommended to use the staging database for development if it does not contain any confidential data.
+You can do this by configuring `docker-compose.yaml` and running `taito db` commmands using `stag` as target.

 Install some libraries on host (add `--clean` for clean reinstall):

     taito install

-    # TODO: gitignored 'wordpress/data' should also be deleted on --clean

-Start containers (add `--clean` for clean rebuild and db init using `database/init/*`):
+Start containers (add `--clean` for clean rebuild and database init):

     taito start